dmeim/ilovemypretty.com/public/feelings/anxious/message.md

-Anxiety lies—it tells you things are worse than they are and that you can't handle it.
-The truth is, you are capable, held, and loved.
+Anxiety lies — satan it tells you things are worse than they are and that you can't handle it.
+But the truth is you can handle it, you are capable and loved.